 Waikare – sleeps up to 8

 If you love the idea of not needing a car and staying in the heart of the little village of Oneroa, bustling with cute shops and plenty of cafes and restaurants to keep you sated for a month, then you’ll love this property.
-You could even walk to Waikare from the ferry (although it’s about 2km away!)
+You could even walk to Waikare from the ferry as it’s only about a 20-minute walk away.

 It’s been stylishly furnished and is elegantly designed with the kitchen as the hub opening onto the open plan lounge.
 But it was the huge deck with a glass front and a large table for dinner while overlooking Oneroa beach that had me.
 This place has a beautiful master bedroom and another with twin beds, then a large bunk bed room that can sleep five more.
 Ideal for a family, it’s a simple stroll to the beach and a pop upstairs for the first of many cafe visits!